 The most effective way to prevent this is to simply get rid of expense reports.
 After all, no one likes dealing with expense reports anyway.

-8. Digitise and automate your processes
+8. Digitize and automate your processes

 Which of your processes take up the most time, and are the least productive?
 Identify them, go digital, and dematerialize.
 Focus instead on efficient tools for invoice retrieval, purchase request management, or even process expenses in real-time.